rgombash/inviso3d/README.md

 Client/server communication is done via simple JSON asynchronously.

-Currently, there are plugins for getting node or pod list from
-* OpenShift OKD v3.11 with API v1 (plugin: OpenShift.java)
-* Google Cloud compute nodes (plugin: GoogleCloudPlatform.java)
-* Kubernetes (plugin: Kubernetes.java, note: tested only with GKE)

-Adding more plugins for different data sources (e.g.: public cloud providers) should be relatively easy following the existing plugins pattern.

 ### Proxy Service

-Proxy Service is intended to provide a universal and straightforward WebSocket interface for various data sources.
+ProxyService is an intermediary that proxies data from K8s API.
+It provides websocket and http server and keep track of client sessions.
 It is written in Java and Spark framework.
-Currently has Kubernetes, OpenShift, and GCP Compute data sources (plugins).
+Currently has Kubernetes, OpenShift, and GCP Compute data sources (plugins), where the focus is on Kubernetes.
 Apart from the WebSocket endpoint service also has an HTTP endpoint for static content.
 By default, the service runs on port 4567 (both HTTP and WS)

-#### Proxy Service plugins configuration
+### Proxy Service Plugin

+##### Kubernetes

+For the plugin to work, you need to have either: configured kubectl on the machine where Inviso ProxyService will run, or config file with at least one context.
+On Linux, usually in ~/.kube/config. if deployed using Helm it will pick the config from within the cluster (Service RO access rights defined in Helm needs to be applied during install)

-##### OpenShift Plugin
+##### OpenShift Plugin [Legacy]

 Gets and filters pods from OpenShift API.
 The plugin was tested with OKD v3.11 with API v1.
 Currently only works with token auth.
 To get your API key, use oc tool: